Anonymous

 From India, Salem

-Thank you Umakanthan Sir for your response.
-I would like to highlight that I have made every effort on my end to ensure that the transition is smooth, have made a plan for the same and shared it across as well.
-But, I am not receiving sufficient support from my manager.
-My contract also does not state this legally that I need to get the explicit approval of the manager, in my humble opinion, everything should not be in favour of the employer?
+Thank you, Umakanthan Sir, for your response.
+I would like to highlight that I have made every effort on my end to ensure that the transition is smooth.
+I have made a plan for the same and shared it across as well.
+However, I am not receiving sufficient support from my manager.
+My contract also does not state this legally that I need to get the explicit approval of the manager.
+In my humble opinion, everything should not be in favor of the employer.

 Regards,